 About the Children's Book Council of Australia

-Each year, across Australia, the CBCA brings children and books together celebrating CBCA Book Week.
+Each year, across Australia, the CBCA brings children and books together celebrating Children's Book Week ®.
 Throughout the year, the CBCA works in partnership with authors, illustrators, publishers, booksellers and other organisations in the children’s book world to bring words, images and stories into the hearts and minds of children and adults.

 Australian children’s literature enriches our nation and reaches children across the world through international editions.

-Members of the National Board of the CBCA are nominated by their state/territory branches or sit as independent directors.
+Members of the CBCA's National Board are either nominated by their state/territory branches or sit as independent directors.

 In 2015, the CBCA celebrated 70 years of promoting and supporting the best of Australian literature for young people, and we look forward to celebrating our 80th in the coming years.